We’re starting to collect examples of blockchain projects (and in rare cases, products!) as we build out our research into ‘blockchain for business’.

 - Smart contracts automation projects use business rules stored in smart contracts on blockchain nodes, triggered by events and processed with both on-chain and off-chain data (from the Internet or IoT), to effectively act as a ‘distributed application’ that automatically execute a number of workflow actions.

-Today there are 40 projects in the Blockchain Project Tracker, but we’re finding more every week; watch this space for updates.
+Today there are over 150 projects in the Blockchain Project Tracker, but we’re finding more every week; watch this space for updates.
 (We’ll tweet on @MWDAdvisors when we add more projects here and/or make other updates to the browser.)
 We plan to make the tool more sophisticated and prettier over time, too, if it proves popular.

 Want us to add your project?